What Color Are Oreo Cookies Actually?

 One more thing.
 Take a look at this baking cocoa powder from Amazon that’s been processed with alkali: on the label it says black cocoa powder.
 The description reads: “Black cocoa powder has a 10-12% fat content and is often used in wafer-type cookies like those for ice cream sandwiches or in Oreo-type sandwich cookies.”
 Not just Oreo-type.
 Like Oreo itself!

 While Mondelez doesn’t want to say that Oreo cookies are black or brown, science seems to lean toward the “cookie is black” side.
+Or, at the very least, an extremely dark brown color (which, again, might as well be black).

 I can’t tell what you see when you look at an Oreo cookie, but if you think it’s brown, you’re wrong, Yanny.
 You too, Laurel.